 Technically, General Finishes isn’t a true Milk Paint.
 It’s actually an acrylic-based paint that mimics the low-luster sheen of traditional casein-based powdered Milk Paint (like Miss Mustard Seed’s).
-It’s named after that old world tradition, but in the end, is not a true powdered Milk Paint product.
+GF’s Milk Paint is named after that old world tradition, but in the end, is not a true powdered Milk Paint product.

 General Finishes Milk Paint is incredibly durable.
 It’s suitable for use on cabinetry (including kitchen cabinets and bathroom vanities) and millwork.
-It can go outside or inside.
-It comes with an extensive line of oil and water based stains and topcoats and is made in the USA.
+Best of all, it can go outside or inside.
 Its self-leveling properties provide no brushstrokes and its low VOC properties result in no harsh fumes.

 Naturally Beautiful Drawers

 The drawers on this Martha Washington sewing table held a few pleasant surprises!
 First, there was a pull-out storage tray in the middle drawer.

 Second, the wood of the drawers was absolutely beautiful!
 All that was required was to sand the original finish off with my Festool ETS 125 REQ Random Orbit Sander.